cse110-fa21-group27/cse110-fa21-group27/admin/meetings/112821-sprint-2-review.md

   - Unknown.
 Delia fill in.
 - Kevin
   - Recipe page and ingredients component
+  - Connect HTML with the javascript
+  - Work on the search page
 - Aryan
   - Unknown.
 Delia fill in.
 - Steven C.